 You’re more likely to receive honest feedback and a greater number of completed surveys.

 Create surveys that sound human and approachable and invite thoughtful feedback.

 Job satisfaction surveys require thoughtful construction, but we take the work out of it.
 All of our template questions are written by professional survey methodologists, so you can use them as is.
 You can also customize templates to fit your needs, or create your own using the certified questions available in our Question Bank.
-(At this time, most of our survey templates are in english only, although we do plan to offer them in other languages soon.)
-Here are a few expert-designed templates to help you understand more about employees’ job satisfaction:
+(At this time, most of our survey templates are in English only, although we do plan to offer them in other languages soon.)

 Employees can rate their satisfaction with their jobs using this 14-question survey, which includes questions about salary, leadership, and stress.